-A copywriter can instinctively review your sector, service and audience and establish the necessary tone to create impact amongst potential users/buyers.
+A copywriter can instinctively review your sector, service, and audience and establish the necessary tone to create an impact amongst potential users/buyers.
 With this understanding, a voice is created which is further applied to all aspects of your content.

 You're too close to your work.
 This is one of the greatest problems that we encounter in every aspect of our lives; relationships, work and so on.
 It can be difficult to hold an objective view of your work when you're living it every day.
 Sometimes, an observer can nail the issue at hand with relative ease.

 You don't know your target audience.
 Of course, this is an absolute necessity when selling your services, but not everyone has a firm grasp of who they're appealing to.
 It is only when you know your audience that you can establish their voice; are they young/old?
 How do they communicate with their peers?
 What language do they use?
 In order to find the brand of your voice, you need to know precisely who it is that you're targeting.